What is COPD?

 Wheezing and chest tightness are also common symptoms.

 COPD symptoms are very similar to asthma symptoms.
-COPD symptoms usually appear after 50, don't respond well to medicine, and they gradually get worse.
+COPD symptoms usually appear after 50, don't respond as well to medicine, and gradually get worse.
 Most people with COPD have been smokers.
 With asthma, people usually also have allergic conditions like hay fever.
-Their symptoms may flare up but they go back to normal with medicine.
+Their symptoms may flare up, but they go back to normal with medicine.